Milnor fibre boundary of a non-isolated surface singularity: Oriented plumbed manifolds

-Equivalently, if $r_w$ is the number of dash--arrows supported by the non--arrowhead vertex $w$, then one can also get the plumbed manifold with boundary using the plumbing construction by deleting $r_w$ solid tori (the inverse image of $r_w$ small open discs of the base space of $B_w$) from $B_w$.
-(This is codified in \cite{neumann} by the decoration $[r_w]$ of $w$, instead of the $r_w$ dash-arrows of $w$.)
+Equivalently, if $r_w$ is the number of dash--arrows supported by the non--arrowhead vertex $w$, then one can also get the plumbed manifold with boundary using the plumbing construction by deleting $r_w$ solid tori, the inverse image of $r_w$ small open discs of the base space of $B_w$, from $B_w$.
+(This is codified in \cite{neumann} by the decoration $[r_w]$ of $w$, instead of the $r_w$ dash-arrows of $w$ used here.)

-Notice that in this way, (i.e. by replacing an arrow supported by a usual edge by an arrow supported by a dash--edge) one looses some information (e.g. the Euler--number of supporting non--arrowhead $w$ becomes irrelevant). \end{bekezdes}
+Notice that in this way, (i.e. by replacing an arrow supported by a usual edge by an arrow supported by a dash--edge) one loses some information: for example, the Euler--number of the supporting non--arrowhead $w$ becomes irrelevant. \end{bekezdes}

-\begin{bekezdes}\labelpar{bek:multbou}{\bf Fibrations and multiplicities.} Additionally, if $M\setminus T^\circ (K)$ is a locally trivial fibration $p$ over $S_1$, one can define again a multiplicity system: for each non--arrowhead $w$ one takes $m_w:=p_*(\gamma_w)$ as above.
-Nevertheless, in this case the arrowheads supported by dash--arrows will carry no multiplicity decorations (or, equivalently, they will be disregarded).
+\begin{bekezdes}\labelpar{bek:multbou}{\bf Fibrations and multiplicities.} Additionally, if $M\setminus T^\circ (K)$ is a locally trivial fibration $p$ over $S^1$, one can define again a multiplicity system: $m_w:=p_*([\gamma_w])$ for each non--arrowhead $w$, as above.
+Nevertheless, in this case, the arrowheads supported by dash--arrows will carry no multiplicity decorations (or, equivalently, they will be disregarded).
 This system satisfies the compatibility relations (\ref{eq:2.2.1}) in the following modified way: if $w$ is a non--arrowhead which supports no dash--arrow, then (\ref{eq:2.2.1}) is valid for that $w$.
 But, in general, no other relation holds.
-(I.e. (\ref{eq:2.2.1}) is valid for all non--arrowhead vertices $w$ with the convention that the multiplicity of the dash--arrows `can be anything'.)
+(That is, (\ref{eq:2.2.1}) is valid for all non--arrowhead vertices $w$ with the convention that the multiplicity of the dash--arrows `can be anything'.) \ix{graph decoration!multiplicity system!of a fibration}

-Notice that if $(M,K)$ has an open book decomposition, then the fibration of the complement of $K$ contains less information than the original open book decomposition: in general, a fibration $K\setminus T^\circ (K)$ cannot be closed canonically to an open book decomposition.
+Notice that if $(M,K)$ has an open book decomposition, then the fibration of the complement of $K$ contains less information than the original open book decomposition: in general, a fibration $K\setminus T^\circ (K)$ cannot be extended canonically to an open book decomposition.
 Similarly, the multiplicity system associated with a fibration $p:M\setminus T^\circ (K)\to S^1$ contains less information than the multiplicity system associated with the original open book decomposition. \end{bekezdes}

-\begin{bekezdes}\labelpar{CALC}{\bf The plumbing calculus.} The plumbing calculus of graphs with (non--dashed) arrowheads is similar to the {\em calculus of oriented 3--manifolds} presented in \cite[(3.2)(i)]{neumann} (valid for graphs without arrows, or for graphs with dash-arrows).
-According to this, there are 9 permitted operations (and their inverses); in Neumann's notation they are: R0(a), R0(b)', R1, R3, R5, R6, R7, R8, R2/4.